 The catch stats range from 30 to 40 fish per rod per week and sometimes much higher.

 The middle weeks of the season provide good value.
 The warmest weather tends to be the most productive for those who enjoy dry-fly fishing.
 Water levels are lower, and wading and bank casting are much easier and more interesting.
 These weeks produce 20 to 30 fish per rod on average, but many people have caught 40 or more.

-During the autumn run, the numbers remain about even in the 20 to 30 fish per rod range, but these are some of the largest salmon.
-The run begins in the very first days of August at the same time mosquitoes begin to disappear.
+During the Autumn run, the numbers remain about even in the 20 to 30 fish per rod range, but these are some of the largest salmon.
+The run begins in the very first days of August at the same time mosquitoes start to disappear.